Commuting elements, simplicial spaces, and filtrations of classifying spaces: for Transitively Commutative Groups

-\begin{cor} If $G$ is a $TC$ group with trivial center, then $M(2,G)$ is a $\mathbb Z$--torsion free module which up to projective factors is isomorphic to $\Omega^1(I)$, where $I$ denotes the kernel of the augmentation map $C_0(Y)\to \mathbb Z$.
-Furthermore there is a splitting of $\mathbb ZG$--modules
+\begin{cor} If $G$ is a $TC$ group with trivial center, then $H_1(E(2,G))$ is a $\mathbb Z$--torsion free module which up to projective factors is isomorphic to $\Omega^1(I)$, where $I$ denotes the kernel of the augmentation map $C_0(Y)\to \mathbb Z$.
+Furthermore up to projective summands there is a splitting of $\mathbb ZG$--modules